mnot/I-D/binary-structured-headers/draft.md

 ## Binary Representations {#binlit}

-Binary Representations are a replacement for the String Literal Representation defined in {{!RFC7541}}, Section 5.2, and can be used to serialise a Structured Field Type.
+Binary Representations are a replacement for the String Literal Representation defined in {{Section 5.2. of RFC7541}}, and can be used to serialise a Structured Field Type.

 All Binary Representations share the following header: